-The Writing Center staff will consult with writers at all levels of proficiency at all stages of the composing process.
+The Writing Center staff consults with writers at all levels of proficiency and at all stages of the composing process.
 Call for an appointment or stop by and be seen on a first-come, first-served basis.
-Located in 300 Bessey, 432-3610.
-Website: http://www.msu.edu/user/writing
+Contact at: 300 Bessey, 432-3610, or http://writing.msu.edu